-The Assistant Head (PDBW) will ensure that the individual medical needs of students, where appropriate, is suitably recorded via an Individual Health Care Plan.
+The Assistant Head (PDBW) will ensure that the individual medical needs of students, are suitably recorded and , where appropriate an Individual Health Care Plan is received and logged.

 Identification takes place via the school application form or upon enrolment or through information provided by either the student or parent/carer.